vrchatapi/vrchatapi-java/docs/InviteApi.md

 <a name="resetInviteMessage"></a>
 # **resetInviteMessage**
-> List&lt;InviteMessage&gt; resetInviteMessage(userId, messageType, messageId)
+> List&lt;InviteMessage&gt; resetInviteMessage(userId, messageType, slot)

 Reset Invite Message

 Resets a single Invite Message back to it&#39;s original message, and then returns a list of all of them.
 Admin Credentials are required to update messages of other users!
-Resetting a message respects the rate-limit, but resetting it does not set the rate-limit to 60 like when editing it.
+Resetting a message respects the rate-limit, so it is not possible to reset within the 60 minutes countdown.
+Resetting it does however not set the rate-limit to 60 like when editing it.
 It is possible to edit it right after resetting it.
-Trying to edit a message before the cooldown timer expires results in a 429 Too Fast Error.
-Message type refers to a different collection of messages, used during different types of responses.  * &#x60;message&#x60; &#x3D; Message during a normal invite * &#x60;response&#x60; &#x3D; Message when replying to a message * &#x60;request&#x60; &#x3D; Message when requesting an invite * &#x60;requestResponse&#x60; &#x3D; Message when replying to a request for invite
+Trying to edit a message before the cooldown timer expires results in a 429 \&quot;Too Fast Error\&quot;.
+Message type refers to a different collection of messages, used during different types of responses.  * &#x60;message&#x60; &#x3D; Message during a normal invite * &#x60;response&#x60; &#x3D; Message when replying to a message * &#x60;request&#x60; &#x3D; Message when requesting an invite * &#x60;requestResponse&#x60; &#x3D; Message when replying to a request for invite  The DELETE endpoint does not have/require any request body.

 ### Example
 ```java